 Today, the cravat is fashionable for men and women.
 It can compliment your outfit, provide a splash of color, and keep your neck warm.
-My British father-in-law wears one nearly everyday of the winter – under his dress shirts or denim work shirts.
-It gives him an air of gentility, and is a fun and useful accessory.
-The instructions provided below create a cravat similar to what he wears.
-Simple to make and simple to wear, this pattern is a fun and quick make - a great holiday gift for a man in your life.
+My British father-in-law wore one nearly everyday of the winter – under his dress shirts or denim work shirts.
+It gave him an air of gentility, and is a fun and useful accessory.
+The instructions provided below create a cravat similar to what he wears, or you can download them here.
+Simple to make and simple to wear, this pattern is a fun and quick make - a great holiday gift for anyone in your life.

 The size and shape of cravats have varied over the centuries.
 In their earliest manifestation (c.
 1680), they consisted of a rectangular strip of very fine lawn, the ends often trimmed with lace.
 By the end of the 18th century, a folded square or triangle had been adopted, folded into a band, with endless varieties and subtleties of knots.
 Early in the 19th century, cravats were pre-knotted and mounted on a fixed collar that fastened in the back by a button or a pin, although free-tying cravats were still used.
 Folkwear also offers the triangular cravat pattern in our 217 Poet's Shirt pattern, which is a versatile and adaptable for modern fabrics and fashions.

 Choose fabrics that are fine, soft, and have a good drape.
 Often, modern cravats are made with paisley print silk or other printed patterned silk, with a soft and plain colored cotton lawn as backing.